 12. Right to file a complaint: If the tenant faces any harassment from the owner and if the terms of the tenancy agreement are violated by the owner, the tenant has the right to file an FIR to the police or approach the Civil Court is more severe cases (after ensuring that the owner is not hiding behind any loophole in the agreement and is illegally violating the terms).

-Let’s take a look at the duties of a tenant in a housing society.
+Responsibility and duties of a tenant in a housing society

 1. Pay dues on time: A tenant is required to pay his monthly rent, light and gas bill, parking charges, and any other charges agreed upon in a timely manner.